JPManuel/football_analysis/README.md

 A notebook that looks at simple stats and metrics across Messi's career.
 Includes shot numbers, conversion rates, types, etc.
 Passes into final third and box and types (through ball, cross, switch).
+Progressive carries: Success, ending event, contribution to overall attacking contribution.
+How Messi has been used: Starting position.

 ## pass_sonar.ipynb